Faren-d/definitions/README.md

 - They store data that is associated with that object.

 - Attributes have a lifespan as long as the object exists and can be accessed from various methods within the class.

+## Key differences between parameteres and attributes

+### 1. Lifespan:

+- Parameters exist only during the execution of the method.
+- Attributes persist as long as the object exists.

+### 2. Scope:

+- Parameters are local to the method they're defined in.
+- Attributes can be accessed by any method in the class (and sometimes from outside the class).

+### 3. Purpose:

+- Parameters are used to pass data into methods.
+- Attributes are used to store data that belongs to an object.

+### 4. Assignment:

+- Parameters get their values when a method is called.
+- Attributes are typically assigned values within methods (often in ```__init__```), but can be modified later.

+### 5. Syntax:

+- Parameters are listed in method definitions: ```def method(parameter1, parameter2)```:
+- Attributes are usually prefixed with ```self.``` inside class methods: ```self.attribute = value```

 ```bash